Omarley7/ask-the-audience/README.md

 Client-side (Vite) env vars:

-- VITE_SERVER_URL: optional override for the Socket.IO server URL in the browser.
+- VITE_SERVER_URL: Needed for development.
+Override for the Socket.IO server URL in the browser.
   - Defaults to window.location.origin (same-origin) when not set.
   - Useful in development if the API runs on a different host/port without a dev proxy.
 - VITE_DEBUG: If exists, enables verbose client-side debug logs.